Expertise

 Lynch Syndrome

 Lynch syndrome (LS) is an inherited condition that increases the risk of certain cancers, particularly colorectal and endometrial cancers.
 It is caused by changes (mutations) in genes that normally help repair DNA errors.
 Without these repairs, cells can turn cancerous.
 LS is also called hereditary non-polyposis colorectal cancer (HNPCC).
-Causes Cancer Risks People with LS have
+Causes Cancer risks People with LS have

 Lynch Syndrome Read More »